Chart Color Schemes

 St Albans - North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-St Albans-North has a high level of cultural diversity, with 73.7% speaking a language other than English at home and 63.7% born overseas as of 2016 Census data.
-Christianity is the dominant religion in St Albans-North, comprising 47.6%.
-Buddhism makes up 14.9%, which is higher than the Greater Melbourne average of 12.5%.
+St Albans-North, one of the most culturally diverse areas in Australia, has 73.7% of its population speaking a language other than English at home and 63.7% born overseas.
+Christianity is the main religion in St Albans-North, with 47.6% of people adhering to it.
+Notably, Buddhism comprises 14.9% of the population, higher than the Greater Melbourne average of 12.5%.

 Frequently Asked Questions - Diversity